styils/styils/README.EN.md

 ## License

-Licensed under the MIT License, Copyright © 2022-present zoy-l.
+Licensed under the MIT License, Copyright © 2022-present contributors of styil

 See [LICENSE](./LICENSE) for more information.